All new members must have the skills outlined in Paddle Canada - "Basic Kayaking Skills", PLUS the ability to

 Select the kayak you wish to paddle.
-In the club room select the appropriate hatches and sign out at the computer log book.
+In the club room select the appropriate hatches and gear and sign out at the computer log book.

 Unlock the kayak and move to the rubber matted area.
 Remember to re-lock the cable.

 Carry the kayak to the beach or use a rowing dolly and return immediately.